hexploitable/MEMSCAN/README.md

 It's been brought to my attention there is another stack of tools which does similar things, called [Radare](https://github.com/radare/radare2), which you should check out as it's pretty cool.

 ##Contact
-For any issues or concerns, contact me on Twitter: `@Hexploitable`.
+For any issues or concerns, contact me on Twitter: `@jollyboyjohn1`.
 <br/>
 If you need more than 140 characters, open an issue here.